ST524 - Statistics In Plant Science

 - Recent Texts: None required, but several recommended

-- Recent Instructors: William Swallow
+- Recent Instructors: Kevin Gross

 - Background and Goals: Graduate students in the plant sciences have frequent need to understand statistics, including experiment design, for their own research, in reviewing literature, and in evaluating presentations in seminars and professional meetings.
 Although the focus will be on proper application of statistical tools, this requires both sufficient understanding of key theoretical underpinnings and a strong intuitive feel for the material, which this course provides.
 Computations are nowadays mostly done by packaged programs; this course focuses on what the experimenter needs to know in instructing the packaged program to do the correct computations.